Total Shoulder Replacement Surgery

 Because shoulder arthritis patients have learned to live with significant pain on a daily basis, the majority of patients report that their pain level after surgery is less than they have been dealing with prior to surgery.
 They do have “surgical pain” but it is more common for them to state that it is less than they had before undergoing the surgery.

 A primary TSA requires a more strict post operative protocol.
 This is due to the fact that in order to perform the procedure, I have to take a portion of the rotator cuff (subscapularis) off of the humerus to gain access to the joint.
-At the conclusion to the procedure I repair the subscapularis and this must be protected so that it heals properly.
-This is absolutely vital for the best recovery and the long term survival of you new shoulder.
+At the conclusion of the procedure, I repair the subscapularis and this must be protected so that it heals properly.
+This is absolutely vital for the best recovery and the long-term survival of your new shoulder.

 Most patients are doing really well by 3 months after surgery.
 They report minimal to no pain and improved function compared to pre-operative status.
 I typically recommend abstaining from activities such as golf or other sporting activities until approximately 3-4 months after surgery.